mozerpol/githubProbAndSolutions/README.md

 ### 5. Deleting the latest commit
 If you want do this, put this command into terminal: `git reset --soft HEAD~1`

 **It's very important!** After this you must add new changes, commit them and push with force flag.
-Without this you'll have a problem from [here](#afterUndo).
+Without this you'll have a problem from [problem number 4](#afterUndo).